elastic/kibana/x-pack/plugins/search_assistant/README.md

 # SearchAssistant

-Search specific AI assistant solution based on Observability AI Assistant solution.
+This holds the Search AI Assistant which targets Search users and Serverless Elasticsearch.